top of page

 In addition, the business can make a profit-sharing contribution that has a very specific formula for self-employed individuals, which is typically 20% of your self-employed net income (as opposed to 25% of compensation that you would likely read in other places).

-You need to make sure that both employee deferral and profit sharing combined are below $66,000 a year (similar to SEP IRA).
-If you’re over 50, you can have another $7,500 of catch-up contribution while SEP IRA doesn’t allow that (since there’s no employee deferral portion.
+You need to make sure that both employee deferral and profit sharing combined are below $69,000 a year in 2024 (similar to SEP IRA).
+If you’re over 50, you can have another $7,500 of catch-up contribution while SEP IRA doesn’t allow that since there’s no employee deferral portion.

 Example